Sony FX9 Full-frame 6K Sensor Camera

 True 4K recording

 Most 4K-sensor cameras use a single Bayer Array sensor, which does not deliver a true 4K picture.
 Although these cameras record in 4K, the available resolution from a Beyer sensor camera is actually around 3K.
 The FX9 is a 6K camera which down samples images in-camera to 4K, so the actual FX9 recorded resolution is true 4K.
-If your delivery requirement is standard HD, then the camera can be switched to HD, but that 6K sensor still provides spectacular over-sampled pictures with visibly superior texture and detail.
+If your delivery requirement is standard HD, then the camera can be switched to HD, but that 6K sensor still provides spectacular over-sampled pictures with visibly superior colour, texture and detail.